Wint3rmute/baczek.me/content/exocortex.md

 The purpose of this website is to store the most valuable parts of knowledge I have gained over the years: technical, artistic, philosophical.

-It is not a notes dump nor a *[Zettelkasten-like](https://en.wikipedia.org/wiki/Zettelkasten)* system.
+In my case, it is not a notes dump nor a *[Zettelkasten-like](https://en.wikipedia.org/wiki/Zettelkasten)* system.

 I'm experimenting on a custom idea visualisation system, utilising